Academic & Administrative Faculty Benefits at a Glance

 Administrative and academic faculty who are hired on an “A” or “B” contract of at least 50% are provided with a defined contribution 401(a) retirement plan commencing on their date of hire.

-Faculty who are a State of Nevada PERS (Public Employees’ Retirement System) participant must continue to participate in PERS.
+Faculty who are State of Nevada PERS (Public Employees’ Retirement System) participants must continue to participate in PERS.
 Additional information regarding PERS is available at www.nvpers.org/ or by telephone at (775) 687-4200.

 The plan provides for immediate vesting.
 The employer portion that the University contributes to does not allow cash distribution upon termination of employment before reaching age 55, while the employee contributions will be 100% cashable upon termination of employment (subject to IRS withdrawal limitations).
 If you terminate within the first five years of employment, both account balances may be withdrawn.